 There is one notable exception to this list, however.
 Live betting on NCAA events is not permitted under Indiana law.

 Bettors must 21 years of age or older with a valid ID.

-We saw the first live sportsbooks open in Indiana when the calendar flipped to September, and the next phase is for mobile betting to begin.
+We saw the first live sportsbooks open in Indiana when the calendar flipped to September, and mobile betting began on Oct.
+3.

 With few restrictions, bettors in the Hoosier State will be able to place bets on pro and college leagues, as well as international matches.
 Only esports, and junior contests are currently restricted.

-The major brands are sure to compete for your business when the online sports betting goes live.
+The major brands are sure to compete for your business as online sports betting continues to roll out.
 You should take advantage of free bet (no-deposit) bonuses and other promotions while you find the book that is right for you.